northern-tester/moiling-operable/00 Course Map/Course Map.md

   * I get asked often by testers what their roles might be in 'DevOps' and operability creates a useful focus.
 * What problems are they facing?
   * I think they are faced by a request/need for them to get involved in testing new platforms, disposable environments, cloud based systems but without the fundamentals of operability.
-  * Also, I think often without the technical know how to get involved, plus there can be a lingering resistance from operations teams to let testers get involved, alas you still have to prove yourself often.
+  * Also, I think often without the operational know how to get involved, plus there can be a lingering resistance from operations teams to let testers in, alas you still have to prove yourself often.
   * As testers are often (in my experience) not involved in operability changes, they miss opportunities to enhance their testing skills and over testability of the system.
 * What skills are they developing?
   * There are two threads to this: